vuejs/test-utils-docs/src/guide/vue-router.md

 })
 ```

 It *finally* passes.
 Great!
 This is all very manual, however - and this is for a tiny, trivial app.
-This is the reason using a mock router is a common approach when testing Vue components using Vue Test Utils.
+This is the reason using a mocked router is a common approach when testing Vue components using Vue Test Utils.

 ## Conclusion